missjte/berkson.github.io/journal/post/2014-08-20-Submissive-and-Stupid.md

 ---
 title: Submissive and Stupid
-tags: berkson, reflection, introduction, stupid submissive
+tags: berkson, reflection, introduction, stupid submissive, first year
 ---

 **My name is Berkson**, and I struggle, and have struggled with writing for the last ten years of my life.